pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+In auth.js.
+It could have been added in App.js but the instructor suggested that we leave mostly react components there.

 ---

 - [ ] Now that we have the user's information, let's store the user's ID in state.
 Set `currentUserId` to the user ID you've retrieved.